We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Shopify and Etsy alternatives

 Of these, we usually recommend BigCommerce as the most obvious alternative to Shopify; it’s similarly priced and offers a broadly comparable feature set.
-Check out our BigCommerce vs Shopify comparison here or read our full BigCommerce review here.
+Check out our BigCommerce vs Shopify comparison here, our BigCommerce YouTube review here or read our full BigCommerce review here.

-Squarespace is also worth investigating — whilst its e-commerce features are not quite as comprehensive as Shopify’s, it’s very easy to use and comes with some outstanding templates.
-You can check out our Shopify vs Squarespace comparison here.
+Squarespace is also worth investigating — whilst its ecommerce features are not quite as comprehensive as Shopify’s, it’s very easy to use and comes with some outstanding templates.
+You can check out our Shopify vs Squarespace comparison here (our guide to the Squarespace free trial and our Squarespace pricing plans overview might also be of interest).

 Users on a very low budget might also want to consider Big Cartel.
 Whilst not as fully-featured as Shopify, it does nonetheless let you build a standalone online store, and quite cheaply.
 You can read our Shopify vs Big Cartel comparison here.